 Chat to Caira about your dismissal.
 She answers questions, reviews contracts, and drafts statements in seconds: https://caira.unwildered.co.uk

-Introduction: Why the Stakes Are So High
+Introduction: Why the Stakes Are So High for Top Earners

 In 2023, the average High Court wrongful dismissal claim for FTSE 250 executives was £420,000.

-What Most Executives Don’t Know (But Should)
+What Most Senior Professionals Don’t Know (But Should)

 The Tribunal Cap Is Irrelevant:

 The statutory cap (£115,115) only applies to unfair dismissal.
-If your contract entitles you to 12 months’ notice, a £200,000 bonus, and £300,000 in share options, your claim could be worth £500,000+—but only in the High Court.
-The Tribunal simply cannot award what your contract promises.Gross Misconduct Is “All or Nothing”:
+If your contract entitles you to 12 months’ notice, a £200,000 bonus, £300,000 in share options, or a share of partnership profits or carried interest, your claim could be worth £500,000+—but only in the High Court.

 Key Contentious Points